 There are nine way-marked walking trails in the valley of Glendalough.
 The walks vary from a short half hour stroll to a long four hour hillwalk.
 Large maps of the walks are displayed at the Visitor Centre beside the Monastic City and on the Notice Board at the Upper Lake car park.
 All the walks start at the National Park Information Office near the Upper Lake.
 Each trail is signposted with colour-coded arrows.
 Staff at the Information Office can help you choose a suitable route.

 A map of the Walking Trails is on sale at the Information Office at the Upper Lake and from the Visitor Centre at the Monastic City.
-A copy of the map and descriptions of the walks are posted on the notice boards at the Upper Lake car park and at the Monastic City Visitor Centre.
+A copy of the map and descriptions of the walks are posted on the notice boards outside both the Information Office & the Monastic City Visitor Centre.

 Note: Special events and large groups will require a permit.